casterbyte/NetworkNightmare/README.md

 # Disclaimer

 **All information contained in this repository is provided for educational and research purposes only.
-The author is not responsible for any illegal use of this tool**
+The author is not responsible for any illegal use of this mindmap**

 ## Cover
 ![](Mindmap_Cover.png)